AntonSHBK/px4_multi_drone_sim/README.md

 This project is designed to simulate and control multiple drones in a PX4-based simulation environment.
 The system allows for the integration of various drone types, trajectory planning using G-codes, and interaction via ROS 2 for advanced multi-agent robotics systems.

+This work is part of my dissertation research.
+In the future, detailed textual descriptions of the proposed approaches and algorithms will be added, along with additional features and extended capabilities to enhance the system's functionality.

 <img src="docs/media/logo.webp" alt="Project Logo" width="600"/>
 ---